 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
-Avoiding the hospital during rehabilitation is important to restoring the health of residents.
+This metric tracks the number of times residents are rehospitalized per thousand days of short-term care.

 Short-term Care: ER Visits